State House, Harare: State House, 1980–present

 Following the independence of Zimbabwe, it was renamed "State House" and was used as the house of the President of Zimbabwe.
 During his time in office, Zimbabwe's first President Canaan Banana was accused of engaging in homosexual rape on several members of staff in State House.
 His replacement Robert Mugabe moved in after Banana's fall as a result of the accusations.
 Following an attack on Mugabe's residence in 1982, a 6pm curfew was introduced to prevent any traffic passing in front of State House, this was removed in 2017.
 In 2006, Mugabe moved his personal residence from State House to a newly constructed mansion in the Borrowdale suburb.
 State House was retained as the location for official receptions.
 In 2011, a report from 2008 was leaked alleging that State House was being used as a location by the Central Intelligence Organisation for state torture and abductions.

-In 2016, Mugabe unveiled a 12 foot tall statue of himself in the grounds of State House.
+In 2016, Mugabe unveiled a 3.7 m (12 ft) tall statue of himself in the grounds of State House.
 After Mugabe was removed from office, it was reported that he left State House in a poor condition that was so bad it prevented his successor Emmerson Mnangagwa from moving in.